 Related: check out the best survival games on PC.

-With the explosion of PlayerUnknown’s Battlegrounds you’d be forgiven for thinking there’s only one battle royale game out there.
-So, to help you broaden your horizons, or even experiment within this burgeoning genre, we’ve assembled this handy guide to the best battle royale games on PC.
+Whether you are after a free PUBG clone or an inventive new twist on the formula, there is a battle royale game out there for everyone.
+So, to help you broaden your horizons, we’ve assembled this handy guide to the best battle royale games on PC.

 There’s a reason PlayerUnknown’s Battlegrounds regularly boasts 500,000 concurrent players and has sold in excess of six million copies: it’s the basic battle royale premise done right.
 It might still be in Early Access, but PlayerUnknown’s Battlegrounds is already reasonably polished, replete with features, and addictive beyond belief.